muktadir-rhmn/tutorial-sharing-platform-be/README.md

 For example, each tutorial has a unique identifier.
 The path `/tutorials/5f312e48217a060239bfc782` represents a tutorial with ID `5f312e48217a060239bfc782`.

+## Scalability
+No request-specific data is stored in this application.
+As a result, we can run as many instance of this application as we want -- we just have to add a load balancer for balancing the load among the instances.

+In case of database, we can use a MongoDB cluster.
+In case of cache, we can easily use a Redis cluster.

+So, this application is easily scalable.

 ## Stacks Used
 Programming Language: Java